Next Steps Spring

 Apply for Housing

-Visit the USC Housing website to review housing options available to you as an incoming student, submit your housing application online and participate in the optional roommate matching process.
-Students admitted to spring 2025 may apply beginning July 1, 2024.
+Visit USC Housing to review housing options available to you as an incoming student, submit your housing application online and participate in the optional roommate-matching process.
+Students admitted to spring 2027 may apply beginning July 1, 2026.
 If you have additional questions, feel free to email housing@usc.edu for assistance.

 Both first-year and transfer students may apply for USC housing.
-However, space is extremely limited, and spring admits are not guaranteed an assignment in USC housing.
-Therefore, we recommend spring admits explore other housing options as well.
+Space is extremely limited, however, and spring admits are not guaranteed an assignment in USC housing.
+Therefore, we recommend that spring admits explore other housing options as well.

 Special Accommodations